 In order to complete the course, participants have to accomplish all learning objectives.
-They are evaluated based on the active contribution in the residential module, including their syndicate session and practical activities as well as on their completion of the eLearning phase (course participants finalise the autonomous knowledge units (AKUs) and pass the tests (mandatory), scoring at least 80% in the incorporated out-test/quiz).
+They are evaluated based on the active contribution in the residential module, including their group work session and practical activities as well as on their completion of the eLearning phase (course participants finalise the autonomous knowledge units (AKUs) and pass the tests (mandatory), scoring at least 80% in the incorporated out-test/quiz).
 Active observation by the course director/lead instructor and feedback questionnaire filled by course participants at the end of the course are used.

-However, no formal verification of learning outcome is foreseen; proposed ECTS is based on participants' workload only.
+$However, no \ formal \ verification \ of \ learning \ outcome \ is \ foreseen; proposed \ ECTS \ is \ based \ on \ participants' \ workload \ only.$